Portrait Gallery of Canada: Location

 Currently, the Portrait Gallery of Canada (PGC) exists as an online entity only.
 However, its volunteer Board of Directors envisions a future when the PGC will partner with the federal government to secure an inspiring physical space in the National Capital Region.

 Collection

 The Portrait Gallery of Canada does not currently have a collection, nor is it affiliated with Library and Archives Canada.

-Art collections with portraits in Canada

-There are several searchable online databases of art collections of museums and other public places in Canada that contain portraits, such as: